The Zoo (song)

-"The Zoo" is a song by the German hard rock band Scorpions.
-It was written by group members Rudolf Schenker (guitar) and Klaus Meine (vocals).
-The song also features a talk box performed by lead guitarist Matthias Jabs.
+"The Zoo" is a song by the German hard rock band Scorpions, from their album Animal Magnetism.
+Written by group members Rudolf Schenker (guitar) and Klaus Meine (vocals), it features a talk box performed by lead guitarist Matthias Jabs.

 Background

 Schenker wrote much of the music during the band's first tour of the United States in 1979.
-When Meine first heard Schenker's riff, it reminded him of the band's earlier visit to a street in New York City humorously referred to as a "zoo".
-Meine later composed the song's lyrics, which contain references to city streets, especially New York's 42nd Street.
+When Meine heard Schenker's riff, it reminded him of the band's earlier visit to a street in New York City, laconically referred to as a "zoo".
+Meine's lyrics duly contain references to city streets, especially New York's 42nd Street.

-The song has been featured on a few Scorpions "Best-Of" compilations, including Deadly Sting, Bad for Good: The Very Best of Scorpions, the box set Box of Scorpions, and a re-recorded version for the Comeblack album.
+The song has been featured on Scorpions "best of" compilations, such as Deadly Sting, Bad for Good: The Very Best of Scorpions and the box set Box of Scorpions.
+A rerecorded version graces the Comeblack album.

-It has also been used in the soundtrack of the video game NBA 2K18.
+It also appears on the soundtrack of the video game NBA 2K18.

 Reception

-Although the song was released as a single in 1980, it commercially underperformed with limited chart success, peaking at #75 in the UK.
-Even so, it is a critically acclaimed heavy metal song, with one critic noting that "The Zoo" is both "ominously slow and melodically accessible" with a key element being the "Berlin burlesque vocal melody".
+Released as a single in 1980, the song peaked at #75 in the UK.
+Even so, it is an acclaimed heavy metal song, with one critic noting that "The Zoo" is both "ominously slow and melodically accessible" with a key element being the "Berlin burlesque vocal melody".
 On this note, it is used by many strippers in their stage act.

+"This song was permission to be a metal guy and to have songs with melody," noted Megadeth front man Dave Mustaine. "'The Zoo' doesn't have a giant riff, but it's got a really hooky melody.
+I thought, 'You know what?
+This legitimises everything I wanna do…' 'The Zoo' opened the door for us to write heavy songs with melody."

 Personnel

-Personnel taken from Animal Magnetism liner notes.
+Personnel as per the Animal Magnetism liner notes.